Although Daasity is a trusted data solution used by thousands of consumer brands, reporters didn’t know them or the wins that come from clean data

 - Thought leadership

-Ecommerce analytics and data company Daasity had educational content on their site and ran webinars, plus their customers were well-known and doing smart stuff with data.
-But none of this was being passed to journalists.
-Reporters were unaware of the company that is democratizing data for consumer product brands including MVMT, Kopari, Manscaped, Tushy, Uqora, and Vouri.
+Ecommerce analytics and data company Daasity had rich educational content on their site, ran webinars, plus their customers were well-known and doing smart stuff with data.
+But none of this was being covered by journalists.
+Reporters were unaware of the company that’s democratizing data for consumer product brands including MVMT, Kopari, Manscaped, Tushy, Uqora, and Vouri.

-Our storytelling concentrated on the value of accurate commerce data.
+Our storytelling concentrated on the value of accurate commerce data for brands.